 Agedashi XO Turnip Cake

 This dish is PAI Honolulu’s signature dish and has remained on the menu since the restaurant opened.
-Here, Chef Lee combines influence Japanese (agedashi tofu), Chinese (turnip cake), and Hawaiian (ti leaf) influences to create something truly unique.
+Here, Chef Lee combines Japanese (agedashi tofu), Chinese (turnip cake), and Hawaiian (ti leaf) influences to create something truly unique.
 And it, as always, tastes amazing.

 The turnip cake is what you’d expect from a great dim sum house.
 But here, it has smoked akule (bigeye scad) and miso cured ali’i mushrooms inside.
 The result is a soft, almost tofu-like cake with a crispy exterior and a powerful kick of flavor.
 This iteration was a little spicier than I’d like, but it’s still good.
 And, of course, the ti leaf consume has an addictive, complex, smokey, flavor.